Root estimation in Galton-Watson trees

+{Every Galton-Watson tree is a rooted ordered tree, and we note that if we reorder the children of any given node, we obtain another Galton-Watson tree with exactly the same tree-degree counts, and thus the same probability of occurrence.
+Repeat this at every node and let $\perm(T)$ be the number of possible such reorderings that one can perform on a given rooted ordered tree $T$; it is clear that there are} \newcount\autineq \autineq=\eqcount \advance\eqcount by 1

-But some permutations leave the tree unchanged (if two subtrees of a given node happened to be indistinguishable, then transposing them does not produce a new tree).
-This leads to our definition of a correction factor at a node $v$ in the $u$-rooted tree (denoted $\corr_u(v)$) that is the product of the factorials of the cardinalities of the equivalence classes of the subtrees rooted at each child of $v$.
-For example, consider the following tree, rooted at a node $u$: \newcount\correxample \correxample=\figcount \advance\figcount by 1 \midinsert \vbox{ -25pt
+{such reorderings.} But some permutations leave the tree unchanged (if two subtrees of a given node happened to be indistinguishable, then transposing them does not produce a new tree{, in the unordered sense).
+This happens when, at every node, the reordering only sends children to a slot previously occupied by a node in the same orbit of $\stab(u)$.} \newcount\correxample \correxample=\figcount \advance\figcount by 1 \epsfbox{corrfacts.ps} For a tree $T$ with root node $u$, we let $\perm(u)$ be the number of distinct unlabelled rooted ordered trees that can be obtained from $T$ by reordering children of nodes.